superlee1/Thesis-Construction-3D-Printing/README.md

 # Thesis-Construction-3D-Printing
-Code part of the thesis on Construction 3D printing
+Tkachuk Konstantin - Code part of the thesis on Construction 3D printing